SaioraBerdiieva/mini_assembly/README.md

 # Game Assembly in React

-This project demonstrates how to create a game with React by handling user input, game state, and rendering in a functional, component-based way.
+This project demonstrates how to create a game with React by handling user input, game state, and rendering in a functional, component-based way. __The project is located in master branch__

 ## Features